Fun with Glue and Beads STEAM Activity for Kids

 Amazing STEAM resource

-Get more great science activities on our STEM to STEAM Pinterest board.
+Get more hands-on activities on our Science Pinterest board.

 More STEAM for kids!